M1ss1ing/Image_Search/README.md

 # Image_Search
-An image search tool using Pexel API.
+An image search tool using Pexels API.

 # Usage
 Download the files into the same folder and open the index.html file with google chrome.